7 Jungfraujoch Mistakes Tourists Always Make

 2. Going At The Wrong Time

-You might want to sleep in or have a long breakfast at the hotel, but when you are planning a trip to the Jungfraujoch, time is of the essence.
+You might want to sleep in or have a long breakfast at the hotel, but when planning a trip to the Jungfraujoch, time is of the essence.

-If you head up the Jungfraujoch too late, you will find it is extremely crowded at the top.
-And during peak season, you may find the trains packed too.
+If you head up the Jungfraujoch too late, you will find it extremely crowded at the top.
+During peak season, the trains may also be full.

 The best time to go is as early as possible.
-Often the top is quite quiet and the weather can also be clearer in the morning.
+The top is often quiet and the weather can also be clearer in the morning.
 There is also a cost factor, which I will explain a little later.

 But, the early bird catches the worm!